Vehicle weight: Curb or kerb weight

 For a motorcycle, wet weight is the equivalent term.

 Dry weight

 Dry weight is the weight of a vehicle without any consumables, passengers, or cargo.
-It is significantly less than the weight of a vehicle in a driveable condition and therefore rarely used.
+It is significantly less than the weight of a vehicle in a drivable condition and therefore rarely used.
 Quoting a dry weight can make a car's weight and power-to-weight figures appear far more favorable than those of rival cars using curb weight.

 The difference between dry weight and curb weight depends on many variables such as the capacity of the fuel tank.
 There is no standard for dry weight, so it's open to interpretations.

 Some vehicle manufacturers have used the term shipping weight, which refers to the vehicle in as-built, no-option condition.
 This would include engine oil, coolant, brake fluid and at least some small quantity of fuel, as vehicles have traditionally been driven off the assembly line and these fluids were necessary to do so.